ghostbuster91/ktm/README.md

 6624eefc9f --> ok
 0.0.5 --> ok
 ```
+Info command will show you only artifacts which were built by jitPack, means that they were requested to download at least once.

 ### Requirements for applications
 There are only two requirements for applications, so they can be installed using ktm.